ridvandemir/ansible-lab/README.md

 Tools Used

 - Ansible for automation of deployment and configuration tasks.
-- Splunk Enterprise.
-- Splunk Universal Forwarder for forwarding logs from Linux and Windows machines.
+- Splunk Enterprise and Splunk Universal Forwarder.
 - Virtual Machines to simulate the lab environment and test automation workflows.
 - VS Code terminal emulator for managing server connections during lab activities.